- How do I apply to your graduate program?

 The University requires a minimum grade-point average (GPA) of 3.0, B, or equivalent.
 You may use our GPA calculator to determine your GPA.
 Note to students who attended a U.S. institution: GPA calculations are based on coursework taken after the first two years of undergraduate study.
 Note to students who attended an international institution: GPA calculations are based on all undergraduate coursework taken.

 There is no minimum required score for the Graduate Record Examination (GRE).
 GRE test scores are good for five years.
-The minimum required scores for the Test of English as a Foreign Language (TOEFL) are 570 for the paper-based test, 230 for the computer-based test, and 68 for the iBT (internet-based test).
-TOEFL test scores are good for two years.
+The minimum required scores for the Test of English as a Foreign Language (TOEFL) are 570 for the paper-based test, 230 for the computer-based test, and 90 for the iBT (internet-based test).
+For Fall 2015, tests taken before June 1, 2013 will not be accepted even if your score was reported to Berkeley.
 Please note that test scores are just one component of review when deciding admissions.

 - How much weight do you give to the GRE scores and undergraduate GPA?